We Cannot Afford To Continue The Status Quo

 These policies will unlock more housing choices, increase supply, and lower costs for everyone.

 Housing and transportation are two sides of the same coin.
-The real cost of housing equals the cost of housing plus the cost of transportation (H+T Index).
-Funding reliable, expanded transit will enable transit-oriented development, lower housing costs (by cutting residents’ transportation expenses), and create walkable neighborhoods.
-We need housing near our jobs and communities, not pushed to the outskirts of the city.
-Affordable housing without affordable transportation is not real affordability.
+The real cost of housing equals the cost of housing plus the cost of transportation (owing a vehicle, insurance, registration fee, maintenance, etc.) Funding reliable, expanded transit will enable transit-oriented development, lower housing costs (by cutting residents’ transportation expenses), and create walkable neighborhoods.

 Community Safety